conan-io/conan-center-index/docs/error_knowledge_base.md

 There is the case when the package is header-only, but the options affects the generated artifact, (e.g. kanguru, pagmo2 ...), so you need to use `self.info.settings.clear()` instead.

-- For "tool" recipes ([example](https://github.com/conan-io/conan-center-index/blob/e604534bbe0ef56bdb1f8513b83404eff02aebc8/recipes/cmake/3.x.x/conanfile.py#L104-L105)) which only provide binaries, see [our packing policy](adding_packages/conanfile_attributes.md#settings) for more, should do as follows:
+- @prince-chrismc This needs to be better --For "tool" recipes ([example](https://github.com/conan-io/conan-center-index/blob/e604534bbe0ef56bdb1f8513b83404eff02aebc8/recipes/cmake/3.x.x/conanfile.py#L104-L105)) which only provide binaries, see [our packaging policy](adding_packages/build_and_package.md) for more, should do as follows:

     ```python
         def package_id(self):